thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Given a partially completed identifier, we figure out all the variables defined in scope at that location and offer them as completions.
 We don't even have to filter them down to identifiers prefixed by our partial input.
 That's handled by the client.
-Like our other requests, we call our query and return it's results as our response:
+Like our other requests, we call our query and return its results as our response:

 ```rs
 async fn completion(